AaronAtDuo/duo_postman_api_collections/duo-account-api/README.md

-3. Download this Postman Duo Admin API Environment template file.
+3. Download this Postman Duo Account API Environment template file.
 4. Select the Import button in the upper right of the Environments section.
 5. Browse to the JSON file downloaded in step #3 above.
-6. Select the new Duo Admin API entry and verify that there are variables defined for: ikey skey apihost
+6. Select the new Duo Account API entry and verify that there are variables defined for: ikey skey apihost